 Updates

-• The section between Brick Kiln Road and Joseph Road is underway.
+• The gravel path section between Brick Kiln Road and the Joseph Road is completed.

 Significant consultation occurred with stakeholders and community groups to inform the design of the Guy Road Shared Pathway.
 The need and desire of the Waterline community to see the Guy Road Shared Pathway constructed has led to overwhelming community support, with the project receiving ten letters of support from key stakeholders: